 - Work in private practice within the United States

-- Ability to travel to Michigan State and Cornell campuses to attend the hands-on workshops
+- Ability to travel to Michigan State and Cornell campuses to attend the hands-on workshops.
+Exact dates of workshops are TBD but will be announced with at least 3 months of notice

 Up to 20 recently graduated veterinarians will be enrolled at no cost in this online program.
 Additionally, the selected participants will receive a $1,000 travel stipend to attend each of the hands-on workshops.
 Participants will receive a certificate of completion upon successfully finishing all modules.